-Histry of facets:
+History of facets:

-Facets have its underlying foundations in the Colon Classification (1933), which was considered and created by Indian mathematician and bookkeeper S. R. Ranganathan.
+Facets have their underlying foundations in the Colon Classification (1933), which was considered and created by Indian mathematician and bookkeeper S. R. Ranganathan.
 Ranganathan felt that further grouping/classification system was expected to complete the fast expansion of multi-dimensional data.
 His vision for this new arrangement was that it should be simple and measured to use as the Meccano toy development diversion he had seen on a trek to London.
 Diverse pieces could be joined openly to build an alternate toy each time – as indicated by the child’s creative ability.
-It drove Ranganathan to build up completely new Colon Classification which later turned into the reason for faceted classification.
+It drove Ranganathan to build up a completely new Colon Classification which later turned into the reason for faceted classification.

 Facets enable clients to pick a characterized set of attributes by which to limit search results to show those results that coordinate the client’s ideal item specification.

 So, Facets help users as visible criteria to explore a lot of search results by displaying a summary about various partitions of the search results which helps users to narrow the navigation to a specific partition.

 Filters use one or more attributes of certain products to refine search results or category listings.
 In e-commerce, filters are often widely used to find products based on one criterion.
 This allows users to refine results to what he/she is looking for.

 What are Search Facets?